Check back for more information on WonderCon 2016, March 25–27 (Easter weekend) at the Los Angeles Convention Center!

 The Heinlein Society was formed in 2000 to preserve the legacy of Robert A. Heinlein by "paying it forward."
 One of the ways the society is doing this is by promoting blood donation around the world.
 The group began this effort with an Internet blood drive, encouraging fans to donate at their local blood banks and send their names to the society to be entered into its honor roll, presented to the late Mrs. Virginia Heinlein.

 In 2001, at the 59th World Science Fiction Convention in Philadelphia, the society sponsored its first onsite blood drive, with the Red Cross collecting 60 units of blood.
-Since then the organization has sponsored more than 160 drives, generating more than 16,000 units of blood and saving potentially thousands of lives.
+Since then the organization has sponsored more than 160 drives, generating more than 22,000 units of blood and saving potentially tens of thousands of lives.